learn-co-students/london-ds-100719/mod_4/project/Mod4_Project_README.md

 ### Jupyter Notebook Must-Haves

 1. You must source & clean your data.
 All boring stuff should be pushed to a .py file that is imported.
 A single data set (albeit possibly from multiple sources) should be able to support all of the following requirements.
-2. Focus on regression, compare different models and compare their performances.
+2. Focus on Regression / Time series, compare different models and compare their performances.
 Be sure that you include justifications of these decisions in your technical notebook.
 3. Validation is critical
 4. Visualizations to support each of your models built.